 Sydney received an Honors Bachelor of Arts in English Literature & Creative Writing from Western University, where they served as Western’s Student-Writer-in-Residence (2017/2018), Co-President of the Undergraduate English Society, Editorial Assistant for the Canadian Poetry Project, and Editor-in-Chief of the Slam Poetry publication SNAPS.

-Their poetry, fiction, and experimental work has been published in American Chordata, Thorn Literary Magazine, Synaeresis Magazine, The Temz Review, Occasus, The Gateway Review, River River, Coffin Bell Journal, The Iconoclast Collective, and Western University's Symposium & Semicolon Literary Journals.
+Their poetry, fiction, and experimental work has been published in American Chordata, The Quarantine Review, Thorn Literary Magazine, Synaeresis Magazine, The Temz Review, Occasus, The Gateway Review, River River, Coffin Bell Journal, The Iconoclast Collective, and Western University's Symposium & Semicolon Literary Journals.
 Their short story "The Bottom" was shortlisted for The Malahat Review 2020 Open Season Awards.

 They are also the co-creator of the mental health and arts podcast I Go To Therapy and a fiction editor for Patchwork Literary Magazine in Iowa.